Jivan-Jala/TalentFlow/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Lucide React for the beautiful icons
-- All contributors and supporters

-## 📞 Support

-For support, email support@talentflow.com or create an issue in the repository.

----

 **Built with ❤️ by Jivan Jala**